Fractional Fermi liquid in a generalized $t-J$ model: More Results from DMRG for the generalized model

-Finite DMRG results of the generalized $t-J$ model with spin-one doublon are shown in Fig.~\ref{fig:finite results}.
-We find that the LL* phase is unstable at exactly $x=0.5$, at which there seems to be a SDW instability at momentum $\mathbf Q=0.5 \pi$.
+To change the doping with a small step, we need to use finite DMRG.
+Finite DMRG results of the generalized $t-J$ model with spin-one doublon are shown in Fig.~\ref{fig:finite_results}.
+We find that the LL* phase is unstable at exactly $x=0.5$, at which the doublon is localized to form a charge order with momentum $Q=\frac{1}{2} 2\pi$.
 The LL* phase returns when $x>0.5$ and survives at least to $x=0.7$.
 When further increasing doping close to the spin one Haldane chain, the LL* phase may eventually be unstable to a different phase.
 We do not find singularity at first and second derivative of energy when $x>0.5$, but a KT transition can not be ruled out.
 We leave it to future work to study the region close to $x=1$.

+As discussed in the main text, there are features at some other moemntums in addition to $k_F^*=\frac{x}{4}$ for $n(\mathbf k)$ from infinite DMRG.
+In finite DMRG we do not find such features, but this may be simply because the results from finite DMRG are not as precise as in iDMRG because of the boundary effect.
+To further charaterize these small features, we do a scaling with the bond dimension $D$ for the iDMRG results, as shown in Fig.~\ref{fig:scaling_results}.
+One can see that the rapid decrease at $k=k_F^*$ becomes steeper when we increase $D$.
+In contrast, the feature around $k\approx 0.416$ actually becomes smaller at larger $D$.
+This is consistent with our interpretation that the excitation here is a bound state of the elementary excitation.